Foreigners escape Taliban siege in Kabul; Afghan child killed

 The attack was a chilling reminder to Afghan voters and foreigners of the kind of assault the Taliban are capable of mounting in the heavily guarded Afghan capital after their leaders ordered fighters to disrupt the election.

-Violence has spiralled in Afghanistan in recent weeks with almost daily explosions and gunfights around the country.
+Violence has spiraled in Afghanistan in recent weeks with almost daily explosions and gunfights around the country.

 Taliban suicide bombers and gunmen attacked an election commission office in Kabul on Tuesday, and last week, nine people including an AFP journalist and an election observer, were killed in an attack on a highly fortified hotel in the capital.